-Overall, the analysis shows a decline in pukeko numbers at traditionally monitored sites over the full 22 year survey period.
+Overall, the analysis shows a decline in pukeko numbers at traditionally monitored sites over the full 23-year survey period.
 This is the result of a major decline in pukeko at sites in the northern region, particularly the Mawheraiti, Nelson Creek, Kotuku and Bell Hill sites.
-Estimated pukeko harvest fluctuated over the same period but has remained consistently low since the 2013 season.
+Estimated pukeko harvest fluctuated over the same period but has remained low until last season when harvest rose.
 There appears to be no correlation between harvest and pukeko counted but rather reducing populations where land development has occurred.
 From casual observation locations where there has been limited land development and pockets of ideal habitat has been left, pukeko populations appear to be very healthy.